ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 ```

 ### AgentExecutor for streaming execution
-The Agent can be executed as a stream using AgentExecutor.
+The agent can be executed as a stream using AgentExecutor.
 This allows more flexibility in controlling the agent's execution.
 AgentExecutor can take previous execution steps as input to resume a task that was partially executed.

 This approach is useful in scenarios where you need to remove specific steps during execution (e.g., unsuccessful or older steps).
 It also allows for manual execution in certain cases (e.g., handling specific errors or obtaining user inputs).
 You can manipulate the execution trace as required using AgentExecutor.